-Russia's Ongoing War of Aggression in Ukraine
+Russia's Ongoing War of Aggression Against Ukraine

-(Published March 2, 2022; last edited November 23, 2024)
+(Published March 2, 2022; last edited January 20, 2025)

 Everything possible must be done by the Western democracies to assure that Russia is defeated and that the remnants of the old order, still eager to return to that old order, are purged forever from the leadership of Russia as a condition for Russia's reentry into the community of nations.
 That such a step was not taken in 1991 can be blamed for the situation Europe is in today.